Retirement Retirement Planning

 You may be surprised when you realize how much you spend on coffee at a local coffee shop before work each morning.

-Some specialty coffee drinks could be costing you $5 a cup.
-Switching to your own coffee pot at home could save you $25 per work week (or around $100 a month) you can add to your retirement funds.
+Some specialty coffee drinks cost $5 a cup.
+Switching to your own coffee pot at home could save you $25 per work week (or around $100 a month), which you can add to your retirement funds.

 Bring snacks from home